Revolution Games

 The Round Tops (Tutorial) – a small, limited battle depicting the fighting around the Round Tops and which serves to teach the system to new players.

-That Higher Ground (Historical) – the entire attack by Longstreet beginning at about 4:00 pm, using the historical deployment locations.
+That Higher Ground (Historical) – the entire attack by Longstreet beginning at about 4:00 pm, using the historical deployment locations and 2 more in development.

+RED TYPHOON is a redesign by Revolution Games of the fourth game of the popular PANZER KORPS series; originally published by Command Magazine Japan.
+Red Typhoon simulates the early 1942 Russian counter-offensive in front of Moscow that almost destroyed Army Group Center.
+Can you as the Soviet player complete the destruction or can you as the German player survive the Soviet onslaught.

+RED TYPHOON is a two player game following an IGO-UGO turn sequence with activation points controlling the movement and attack of each of your formations.
+This means that some units will not move or attack, some will just move or just attack and some will both move and attack.
+The players choices of how to use his activations is the most important decision in the game.
+Combat is fairly traditional with the additions that units are retreated by the attacking player and that retreated units are disrupted.
+Players able to take advantage of these two factors will be successful.